 The Student Wellness Centre is the place on-campus to address your wellness needs.
 They provide a range of counselling options, medical services and wellness programs so that you can get the most out of your McMaster experience, academically and personally!

-Active McMaster students, faculty and staff now have free, unlimited access to over 5,000 video tutorials related to business, media and technology through Lynda.com, a self-service training site.
+Active McMaster students, faculty and staff have free, unlimited access to over 5,000 video tutorials related to business, media and technology through LinkedIn Learning.